 Illustration ii.
 The same facts as set forth in Illustration i above; however, through advanced forensic technology, the ESI erased by the "Evidence Eliminator" software is restored in full or in large part.
-Under the concepts of this Principle 14 (but not Rule 37(e)), the court may elect to order remedial measures and sanctions against the responding party and, if appropriate, the key executive, including payment of the requesting party's reasonable expenses (including attorneys' fees) incurred in recovering the wiped data and litigating the issue.161 system.
-The responding party contends that in-house counsel was consulted about the laptop by the IT department during the transfer to the new archiving system and that in-house counsel directed that the data on the laptop's hard drive be imaged and stored to the company's server before the laptop was reissued.
+Under the concepts of this Principle 14 (but not Rule 37(e)), the court may elect to order remedial measures and sanctions against the responding party and, if appropriate, the key executive, including payment of the requesting party's reasonable expenses (including attorneys' fees) incurred in recovering the wiped data and litigating the issue.161

+Illustration iii.
+The requesting party asks for relevant ESI from the company-issued laptop of a key former executive.
+The responding party advises that the laptop was subject to a litigation hold and preserved for more than a year, after which the company installed a new archiving system.
+The responding party contends that inhouse counsel was consulted about the laptop by the IT department during the transfer to the new archiving system and that in-house counsel directed that the data on the laptop's hard drive be imaged and stored to the company's server before the laptop was reissued.
 The company ultimately acknowledges its inability to locate the laptop data on its servers or backup tapes.
 The court finds that the laptop included relevant, irreplaceable ESI but that the responding party did not delete the ESI on the executive's hard drive with the intent to deprive the requesting party of the relevant ESI.
 The court therefore orders that the responding party pay the requesting party's attorneys' fees incurred in litigating the issue, but should not issue spoliation sanctions.